Ozamiz, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Be careful to get the right kind.
-The vast majority of adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types A, B and C. Be sure to pick the necessary kind.
+A lot of adapters on sale are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
 This one should be sufficient for most places.

 Power bank for devices